This is my list of supplies

 Rubber Cement Pick-u p

-(handy for removing mask) I use a piece of masking tape sticky side out rolled in a donut fashion
+(handy for removing mask) I use a piece of masking tape sticky side out rolled in a donut fashion.
+Helps with the costs.

 so you can draw and paint at an angle.
 This allows you to control washes beautifully.
 Although quite large, I love the SoHo Urban Artist Adjustable Drawing Board Adjustable Drawing Board.
 A smaller great choice, perfect for smaller paintings and sketchbook exercises is the Daler Rowney Artsphere Easel.